gogins/silencio/README.md

 # silencio

-## Update 9 July 2015
+## Update 25 August 2015

-I have ported basic score management from Lua to JavaScript.
-I am working on porting the chord space code (which is much more difficult) also to JavaScript.
+I have now ported all of Silencio, including ChordSpaces, from Lua to JavaScript.
 As time permits and projects demand, I will probably port selected parts of other people's algorithmic composition code to JavaScript.
 CMask/PMask is one candidate, Xenakis sieves are another.
 This is to support my project of integrating HTML and JavaScript with Csound for a complete, self-contained "playpen" for computer music composers, especially for algorithmic composition.

 ## Introduction